 These Pop Tarts are the homemade version of the popular toaster pastries but made with a homemade pie crust filled with strawberry preserves and a homemade vanilla glaze with sprinkles on top.
-Try my Lemon Blueberry Danish for another tasty, fruity treat.
+Use my no-fail pie crust to get started!

 Kellogg’s company first introduced pop-tarts in 1964 with only four flavors and unfrosted.
 Well, we all know there are many more pop tart flavors with frosting on many of the varieties.
 It’s a quick way to eat breakfast, but I wanted to make my own so I know exactly what ingredients are in the treat.
 This recipe starts with my homemade pie crust.
 (You could use store-bought to save time!)
 And, of course, I couldn’t forget the glaze (with sprinkles) on top!